2019 CHANGES TO CHILD ABUSE LAW IN NEW YORK MAKES JUSTICE ACCESSIBLE FOR SURVIVORS

 Before this law went into effect, the statutes of limitations started when the victim turned age 18.

 THE LAW IS NOT RETROACTIVE EXCEPT FOR A BRIEF ONE-YEAR PERIOD.
-If your case would have been time-barred under the old laws, you have a one-year window to commence a civil lawsuit.
-The window to file a suit is between August 14, 2019 to August 13, 2020.
+If your case would have been time-barred under the old laws, you must commence a civil lawsuit before August 14, 2021.

 The Family Court Act of the state of New York defines child neglect or abuse as the act, or failure to act, by any parent or caretaker that results in the death, serious physical or emotional harm, sexual abuse, or exploitation of a child under the age of 18.